koopjs/koop-provider-example/README.md

-# koop-sample-provider

-> Sample provider for Koop
+# Sample provider for Koop

 This repo is meant to act as a simple starting point for developing new providers for Koop.